saecki/zig-grep/paper/paper.typ

 #pagebreak(weak: true)

 == Error handling
 In Zig there are no exceptions and errors are treated as values.
-If a function is fallible it returns an error union, the error set of that union can either be inferred or explicitly defined.\
+If a function is fallible it returns an error union, the error set of that union can either be inferred or explicitly defined:
 #sourcecode[```zig
     // inferred error set
     pub fn main() !void {